dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 arises in the tactics of information warfare operations.
 This (paradigm) incentivizes scapegoating and witchhunt operations, wherefore the targets are political dissidents and whisteblowers.

+This is terrifying, in context of novel neuroscience technologies and the already blurred notion of identity.
+Once the domain of science fiction, you could have memories implanted as a political dissident to be made an example and unjustly humiliated in front of the entire nation.